 What?
-You don’t have one of these beauties on hand?
-Well, I see them at garage sales quite a bit or you might have some luck on Craigslist.
+You don't have one of these beauties on hand?
+Well, I see them at garage sales quite a bit, or you might have some luck on Craigslist or a thrift store.
 The point is, this should be a very low cost project.

-(If you don’t want to go through all of that trouble, I found one very similar on Amazon for only 35 bucks.)
+(If you don't want to go through all of that trouble, I found one very similar on Amazon for about 60 bucks.)

-Anyway, we took it down over a year ago and it made a really great home for the spiders living in our garage, but it was time to dust it off and give it new life.
+You can see this old sad chandelier from the before post of my dining room revamp.
+We took it down during the remodel, and it made a really great home for the spiders living in our garage.
+Until now, when it was time to dust it off and give it new life.

-As you know, I’ve been working on creating a fun and relaxing outdoor living area and decided that a bit of diy outdoor lighting over the dining table would be one of those finishing touches to really make the space feel like a room.
+I've been working on creating a fun and relaxing outdoor living area and decided that a bit of DIY outdoor lighting over the dining table would be one of those finishing touches to really make the space feel like a room.
 So I dug it out of the garage and got to work.

-I knew I didn’t want to deal with electricity at all, so the first thing I did was take the wires out.
-I did this by unscrewing the bulbs and disassembling the chandelier.
+I knew I didn't want to deal with electricity at all, so the first thing I did was take the wires out by unscrewing the bulbs and disassembling the chandelier.
 I cut the wires and took off the metal parts that held the light bulb.
-That let the little dish parts come off (for painting later.)
+That let the little dish parts come off (for painting later).

 I needed the nut portion of the metal part that held up the bulb to reassemble later, so instead of trying to buy nuts to fit, the (smart) hubs just bent the long part (shown above) until it broke off and we were left with the nut.